-Immunity against SARS-CoV-2, after either infection or vaccination, does wane over time.
-But while antibody levels begin to decline after a few months, memory B cells are left behind to produce more antibodies if the virus is encountered again.
-T cells also play a role.
-However, B cell and T cell responses take a few days.
-While they may not act quickly enough to prevent initial infection, they can stop the virus from taking hold in the body and causing serious illness.
+COVID vaccines generate both antibody (humoral) and cellular immune responses.
+Antibodies directly target the virus and can prevent infection, but levels wane after a few months.
+Memory B cells are left behind to produce more antibodies if the virus is encountered again, and T cells attack virus-infected cells.
+But B cell and T cell responses take a few days to kick in.
+While they may not act quickly enough to prevent infection, they can stop the virus from taking hold in the body and causing serious illness.

 In August 2021, the Centers for Disease Control and Prevention (CDC) recommended an additional Pfizer-BioNTech or Moderna vaccine dose for moderately to severely immunocompromised people, including organ transplant recipients, people being treated for cancer and those with advanced or untreated HIV.
 People with suppressed immune function may not produce enough antibodies after the first two doses.
 The third dose is now considered part of the initial, or primary, vaccine series for this population.

 In November 2021, the CDC went further, recommending boosters for all adults; this recommendation was later extended to children ages six months or older.
 In August 2022, the Food and Drug Administration authorized updated bivalent boosters that contain proteins from both the original and omicron SARS-CoV-2 variants, making them a better match for circulating strains.
 Bivalent boosters are recommended for all adults and for children ages six months and up.
 People do not need to get the same vaccine brand they originally received as a booster.